ken-yossy/nvmetool-win/README.md

 For StorNVMe on Windows 10 version 1903 and later, Supported NVMe Admin and NVM command sets and associated opcodes are shown in [8], and supported features are shown in [9].

+(Some fields introduced in NVMe specifications revision 2.0[10] are supported, but I cannot test it because I don't have NVMe 2.0 compliant SSDs...)

 ## Command matrix

 Table 1.
 Command matrix (Admin Command Set)